gyrostable/documentation/src/gyd/how-it-works/reserve-safety-checks.md

 Another type of safety check performed by Gyroscope centres on stablecoins that are in the reserve.
 For a vault where one of its underlying assets is a stablecoin, during minting a check is performed to ensure that the stablecoin is not off-peg beyond some tolerated margin (say, 0.98-1.02).&#x20;

-A mint operation that attempted to deposit an off-peg stablecoin and mint Gyro Dollars could only succeed if the mint did not result in the vault containing the off-peg stablecoin decreasing in weight.&#x20;
+A mint operation that attempted to deposit an off-peg stablecoin and mint Gyro Dollars could only succeed if the mint did not result in the vault containing the off-peg stablecoin decreasing in weight.